 Use the Pitch Bender effect to change the tempo over time to vary the pitch.
-The effect now uses a keyframe edit envelope laid across the entire waveform, similar to the Fade and Gain Envelope effects.
+The effect uses a keyframe edit envelope laid across the entire waveform, similar to the Fade and Gain Envelope effects.
 Use the Pitch Shifter effect to change the musical pitch.
-It's a real-time effect which can be combined with other effects in the mastering rack or the effects rack.
+It's a real-time effect that can be combined with other effects in the mastering rack or the effects rack.

-Use Frequency Band Splitter to take one audio clip (or a selection in a clip) and make up to eight copies, where each copy contains a different frequency range contained in the original clip.
+Use Frequency Band Splitter to take one audio clip (or a selection in a clip) and make up to eight copies, where each copy contains a different frequency range found in the original clip.
 The crossover frequencies determine the split points.
-Each copy of the waveform is created as a new file, and placed in the Files panel.
+Each copy of the waveform is created as a new file and placed in the Files panel.
 You can then edit or apply effects to each band separately.

-You can now easily add, remove, and invert spectral selections made using the marquee, lasso, or paintbrush selection tools.
+Easily add, remove, and invert spectral selections made using the marquee, lasso, or paintbrush selection tools.

 Extract selected CD tracks to a single file.
 Insert an audio CD into an optical drive, and choose File > Extract Audio from CD.
 Select the tracks and enable Extract to Single File.

-Select multiple clips, and choose Clip > Groups > Group Clips.
+Select multiple clips and choose Clip > Groups > Group Clips.
 You can move and edit grouped clips together, and even stretch them proportionately when clip stretching is enabled.
-Group stretch, gain, color and other settings are available in the Properties panel.
+Group stretch, gain, color, and other settings are available in the Properties panel.